minhpascal/controversy/README.rst

 1. prepare a pre-mturk method for downloading the training data dynamically (both annotated and not).
 2. improving upon the method mentioned in our IEEE paper.
-3. move docs to ``docs.controversy.2pitau.org`` and rebuild with Sphinx.

 Running for development
 -----------------------